jmanteau/dns-course-labs/dns-cyber-lab/README.md

 Reboot

-Authorise the folder to contain malicious : in Powershell as admin do `Add-MpPreference -ExclusionPath "C:\Users\admin\AppData\Roaming \Mobaxterm`
+Authorise the folder to contain malicious : in Powershell as admin do :
+* If installated: `Add-MpPreference -ExclusionPath "C:\Users\admin\AppData\Roaming \Mobaxterm`
+* If portable: `Add-MpPreference -ExclusionPath "C:\Users\admin\AppData\Local\Temps\Mxt243` (this path is valid with current Mobaxterm version and my change in the future)

 In Mobaxterm: